shaungallagher/timezone-wand/README.md

 As a Slash command, enter `/tz` followed by a message that contains a time.
 Timezone Wand will then post timezone conversions.
 Note: Slash commands cannot be used within threads.

 As a bot, mention `@Timezone Wand` followed by a message that contains a time.
 Timezone Wand will then post timezone conversions.
-Note: This will work in threads.
+Note: Unlike Slash commands, mentioning the bot will work in threads.

 <img width="576" alt="timezone-wand-screenshot" src="https://user-images.githubusercontent.com/917943/235697083-87914ac5-5447-4ed2-bae6-4785ef77c593.png">